 With Survicate, even if you’ve never used surveys before, you’ll know what to do minutes after signing up.
 Creating a new survey is as simple as writing an email or creating a post on Instagram.

-And, if you’re short on ideas for where to start, Survicate has over 125 survey templates.
-They include the most popular types, such as customer satisfaction surveys, and some niche ones, including cart abandonment polls.
+And, if you’re short on ideas for where to start, you can create your first survey with Survicate's AI assistant or using a ready-to-go template.
+Our library includes the most popular types, such as customer satisfaction surveys, and some niche ones, including cart abandonment polls.

 Ready to get going?
 Sign up for your free trial now and start collecting better customer feedback!